Intrinsic bond orbitals: Valence virtual intrinsic bond orbitals

-Electron Flow along the IRC
+Electron flow along the IRC

 In 2015, Knizia and Klein introduced the analysis of electron flow in reactions with IBO as a non-empirical and straight-forward method of evaluating curly arrow mechanisms.
-Since IBOs are exact representations of Kohn-Sham wavefunctions, they can provide physical conformation for curly arrows mechanisms based on first-principles.
+Since IBOs are exact representations of Kohn-Sham wavefunctions, they can provide physical confirmation for curly arrows mechanisms based on first-principles.
 IBOs usually represent chemical bonds and lone pairs, this method allows for elucidation of bond rearrangements in terms of the elemental steps and their sequence.
 By calculating the root mean square deviations of the partial charge distributions compared to the initial charge distribution, IBOs taking active part in a reaction can be distinguished from those that remain unchanged along the IRC.

 Knizia and Klein demonstrate the versatility of this method in their original report, first presenting a simple SN2-type self-exchange reaction of H3CCl and Cl–, followed by the migration of π bonds in a substitution reaction (SN2) and π- to σ-bond transformations in a Claisen rearrangement.
 Electron flow can be easily followed by observing the migration of an IBO and bond types are easily distinguished based on the geometries of the IBOs.
 The value of IBO analysis along the IRC especially shows for complex reactions, such as a cyclopropanation reaction with only one transition state and without intermediates, reported by Haven et al. Calculations by Knizia and Klein yielded a precise curly arrow mechanism for this reaction.

-Closed-Shell Systems
+Closed-shell systems

 Examples of IBO analysis along the IRC included the investigation of C-H bond activation by gold-vinylidene complexes.
 Through this method, it is possible to discern between concerted and stepwise reactions.
 The previously thought single step C-H activation reaction was in this case revealed to consist of three distinct phases: i) hydride transfer, ii) C-C bond formation and iii) sigma to pi rearrangement of the lone pair coordinated to Au.

 Other reports of IBO analysis along the IRC include the elucidation and confirmation of a previously proposed mechanism for a [3,3]-sigmatropic rearrangement of a Au(I)-vinyl species or the epoxidation of alkene by peracids.
 For the latter, the textbook four curly arrow mechanism was found to be physically inaccurate.
 Instead, seven changing IBOs were found, yielding an ideal mechanism featuring seven curly arrows.
 The combination of IBO analysis with other computational methods, such as natural bond orbital (NBO) analysis for a Ti-catalyzed pyrrole synthesis or natural localized molecular orbital (NLMO) analysis for an intramolecular cycloaddition of a phosphaalkene to an arene has likewise led to insightful results regarding the specifics of the reaction mechanisms.